rt-net/sciurus17_ros/sciurus17_examples/README.md

 ### hand_position_publisher

-This is an example code to receive link positions from `tf` server.
+This is an example to receive link positions from `tf` server.

 This example receives transformed positions `l_link7` and `r_link7` based on `base_link` from `tf` server, then publishes these positions as topics named